avlcodemonkey/FeatureFlags/README.md

 - Add API endpoints for fetching feature flag configuration
     - ~~Get all feature flags~~
     - ~~Get specific feature flag by name~~
-    - Get feature flag for user
+    - Get feature flag for user, with unit tests
     - ~~GET requests authenticated with API key~~
-    - Add tests for new API endpoints
 - ~~Add API key support for authentication~~
     - ~~UI to create new API keys~~
     - ~~New auth attribute to validate API keys~~